YUVA Volunteer Agreement

 The YUVA Volunteer Agreement is the foundation of the working relationship between YUVA and its volunteers.
 A volunteer agreement clarifies the expectations of both parties in relation to the length of time commitment, confidentiality, attendance at training, and adherence to the organisation’s policies and procedures.

-The position of YUVAN at YUVA is a volunteer position.
-This means that if you accept the role, you perform all duties on a voluntary basis, and you will not receive remuneration or payment for your work.
+The YUVAN position at YUVA is a volunteer position.
+This means that if you accept the role, you will perform all duties on a voluntary basis and will not receive remuneration or payment for your work.

 YUVA values its volunteers, and we will endeavour to provide you with: